SDSU Chemistry: Personnel Through the Ages

 served 1956-1990; B.S.
 U. New Hampshire, Ph.D.
 '56 Iowa State U. (C.A.
 Goetz).
 Analytical chemist, and served as Chair for several 3-year terms.
 "Largely responsible for the excellent instrumentation in our 1960 Chemistry/Geology Building.
 As Chair he hired Bill Tong and accomplished an Herculean feat getting Bill's lab equipped.
 He was very supportive of the research efforts of young faculty members." - H. Walba.
 "Earl gave 200% effort when he played baseball.
 We played a game with the faculty against the students in the old stadium, and Earl got all banged up.
 He would explain the theory behind any question you asked, so you could never get away in 5 minutes." - L. Hellberg.
 From the 1963 Faculty Register: "Lower division students have trouble comprehending the material in lectures.
 You'll enjoy him if you can come up to his level."
 Prof. Wadsworth's obituary in the 1999 Union Tribune.

 served 1949-1986; B.S.
 '46 U. Massachusetts, Ph.D.
 U.C.
 Berkeley (G.E.K.
 Branch).
 An organic chemist, Chair of the department 1961-1964, and instrumental in securing the Joint Doctoral Program in the department.
 Hal Walba graduated from the famous Boston Latin School (1939) and received his BS degree from the U. of Mass.
 During WWII (1943-1945) he was a lead navigator on B17 "Flying Fortresses" and flew 30 missions over Germany.
 After the war he received his Ph.D. at U.C.
 Berkeley and then came to SDSU.
+He was elected a AAAS Fellow in 1963.
 In the early sixties, Hal administered the NSF Undergraduate Research Programs.
 Virtually all the chemistry faculty involved in research supervised students in this program.
 One of the first participants in the URP program was Larry Bennett.
 Also see collaboration with Isensee above.
 Walba's description in the Robinson History.

 served 1994-1999; B.A.
 '86 UCSD, Ph.D.
 '91 UC Berkeley (R. Bergman), Postdoc Scripps (K.B.
 Sharpless).
 Organometallic chemist and NSF Career Award recipient, specializing in the development of ligands for transition metal complexes.
 Now on the Chemistry faculty at the University of Pennsylvania.